Bernadette Sembrano

 Bernadette Lorraine Palisada Dominguez Sembrano-Aguinaldo (/tl/; born February 18, 1976) is a Filipina broadcast journalist, television presenter, news anchor, musician, author, and former field reporter.
-She is the co-anchor of the ABS-CBN's evening news program TV Patrol and the host on the weekly news magazine show Tao Po!.
+She is the co-anchor of the ABS-CBN's evening news program TV Patrol.

 Career

 Newscasting career with IBC 13 and GMA 7 days

 Sembrano started with IBC as a newscaster in 1997 when she joined with GMA Network in 1998.
-She was anchored the late-night weekend edition newscast GMA Network News and also as alternate anchor for Saksi., and the public service as first wish' oriented show Wish Ko Lang!.
-After walking out in an episode of Saksi in September 2003, she was suspended by GMA, and was later terminated on December 20, 2003, but she continued to work with Wish Ko Lang! and GMA Network until February 14, 2004. and being replaced by Vicky Morales who his take over as host.
+She was anchored the late-night weekend edition newscast GMA Network News and also as an alternate anchor for Saksi, and the public service as first wish' oriented show Wish Ko Lang!.
+After walking out in an episode of Saksi in September 2003, she was suspended by GMA, and was later terminated on December 20, 2003, but she continued to work with Wish Ko Lang! and GMA Network until February 14, 2004, after which she was replaced by Vicky Morales who took over as host.